garden-of-delete/airbyte-topiary/README.md

     `timeUnit`: units of time used (`hours`, `days`, etc)
 `status`: active or inactive.
 Note: an "active" connector with a schedule will start a sync attempt in Airbyte immediately upon creation.

 Optionally, a `syncCatalog` can also be specified.
 This monstrosity is specific to each source and contains the configuration for each of the streams in the connection.
-Since the `syncCatalog` as expected by the Airbyte API is not particularly human readable, tentacle provides some options here:
+Since the `syncCatalog` as expected by the Airbyte API is not particularly human readable, Topiary provides some options here:
-- If a `syncCatalog` is not provided, tentacle will retrieve the default sync catalog from the source and use that.
+- If a `syncCatalog` is not provided, Topiary will retrieve the default sync catalog from the source and use that.
 Note, the default syncCatalog has all available streams selected with the default sync mode (usually "Full Refresh - Overwrite/Append")
 - To modify the `syncCatalog` for an existing connection, I would recommend first syncing the connection to yaml before making changes and applying back to Airbyte.
 Read the "**The Sync Workflow**" section below to see how to do this.

 A connection connecting a GitHub source to a BigQuery destination might look something like this (no SyncCatalog provided, so defaults will be used):